Physical therapy for osteoporosis

 January 20, 2022 Tags: , , , ,

-Your chances of suffering a fracture from osteoporosis increase with age and if you are female.
-Many fractures lead to immediate pain.
-Other fractures go unnoticed at first and slowly lead to increasing pain and disability over time.
 Falls are a leading cause of fracture in people with osteoporosis.
 Even a minor fall can fracture a weakened and susceptible bone.
 This article teaches you how to get started with balance exercises so you don’t have to worry about falling.

 A Proven Way to Decrease Your Fear of Falling and Improve Balance

-A recent study supported by the International Osteoporosis Foundation and the National Osteoporosis Foundation investigated the effectiveness of exercise in 149 women with osteoporosis.
+A recent study by the International Osteoporosis Foundation and the National Osteoporosis Foundation investigated the effectiveness of exercise in 149 women with osteoporosis.
 These women were all 65 years and older.
 All had sustained a previous spine fracture.

 After you master the static balance exercise, start moving a little more.
 Dynamic balance exercises are more challenging and typical of what you will encounter during everyday activities.
 An example is walking heel to toe in tandem.
+Perform 10 steps in each direction for at least 2 to 3 sets.
 Also, stepping over objects is a simple but challenging balance exercise you can do in your home.
-Perform 10 steps in each direction for at least 2 to 3 sets.

 Do Balance Exercises Anytime and Anywhere